Announcements–Last Updated Friday, 1/19

 Visit East High Activities on Twitter at @BlackRaiderEHS for all of your activity and school information.

-Wednesday, October 25th @ 6:30pm – Bowling Parent Information Meeting in the Media Center until 7:30pm
+Thursday, January 25th @ 3:00am – Soccer Boys Informational Meeting in the Media Center

 4:15pm; students are expected to sign-in by 3:15pm.
 Transportation is available for students that need it, please visit with Mrs. McCaslen-Hibbs.